lace/vg/README.md

 - `normalize` normalizes a vector.
 - `perpendicular` finds a vector that is perpendicular to two others.
-- `sproj` computes the scalar projection of one vector onto another.
+- `project` computes the vector projection of one vector onto another.
-- `proj` computes the vector projection of one vector onto another.
+- `scalar_projection` computes the scalar projection of one vector onto another.
 - `reject` computes the vector rejection of one vector from another.
 - `reject_axis` zeros or squashes one component of a vector.
 - `magnitude` computes the magnitude of a vector.
 - `angle` computes the unsigned angle between two vectors.
 - `signed_angle` computes the signed angle between two vectors.
+- `rotate` rotates a point or vector around a given axis.
 - `almost_zero` tests if a vector is almost the zero vector.
 - `almost_collinear` tests if two vectors are almost collinear.
-- `pad_with_ones` adds a column of ones.
-- `unpad` strips off a column (e.g. of ones).
-- `apply_homogeneous` applies a transformation matrix using homogeneous coordinates.
+- `almost_equal` tests if two vectors are almost equal.
 - `principal_components` computes principal components of a set of coordinates. `major_axis` returns the first one.
 - `apex` computes the farthest point in a given direction.
 - `farthest` computes the point farthest from a given point.
+- `matrix.pad_with_ones` adds a column of ones.
+- `matrix.unpad` strips off a column (e.g. of ones).
+- `matrix.transform` applies a transformation matrix using homogeneous coordinates.
 - `shape.check` verifies the dimensions of a numpy array from a local variable.
 - `shape.check_value` verifies the dimensions of a numpy array.
+- `basis` provides convenient values like `basis.neg_y` for the basis vectors.

 Installation
 ------------